Jira Workflows: Everything You Need to Know

 To define an association between a new workflow scheme and a project, click the Jira icon, navigate to Projects, select the project you want to associate the workflow with, and then choose Project settings.
 Click Workflows and Switch Scheme.
 From there, you can use the Associate button to associate the project you have selected with a workflow scheme.
 Keep in mind that while you can associate a workflow scheme with multiple projects, changes to the workflow scheme will then affect all of them, which may be undesirable in some situations.

-When using Jira Service Desk rather than Jira Software or Jira Core, request types must be mapped to issue types in addition to the steps described above.
+When using Jira Service Management rather than Jira Software or Jira Core, request types must be mapped to issue types in addition to the steps described above.

 Jira categorizes workflows in one of two ways: active and inactive.
 Workflows are considered active if they are in use by at least one of your Jira projects, while an inactive workflow must be associated with a project before it can be used.